We began the deep under excavation in June after the helical piles were installed and the mechanical under-excavation was done around the perimeter.

 They did succeed in pushing the compressed air and soil across the 50 foot wide slab, but it was only in a small area.
 This was the first of many false summits.
 When exhausted from hiking you reach the top of what you think is the top of the peak, only to discover that it is only a false summit.
 In our line of work there can be many false summits, each one more exasperating than the last.

 We soon realized that there were grade beams that attached to the bottom of the 8”thick post tensioned slab.
 These prevented us from being able to blow the soil across.
-At this point we had already mobilized the next part of the operation, the grout socks and MoistureLevel system.
+At this point we had already mobilized the next part of the operation, the grout socks and The MoistureLevel Smart Foundation System.
 As we took the floor readings it was clear that we had not succeeded in lowering the slab.

 Mobilization of grout pump at one of the “false summits”